TonyZT132/Golfi-Web-App/README.md

 <img src="http://i.imgur.com/ihp9c2T.jpg" width="900">

 ### Technologies
-This web appllication is developed using Ruby on Rails, the app uses SQLite3 database on localhost and PostgreSQL on Heroku
+This web application is developed using Ruby on Rails, the app uses SQLite3 database on localhost and PostgreSQL on Heroku

 ####Run Golfi on Localhost:
 ```